bobbybudnick/SFS-KSP2-Showcase/README.md

 3 - hover off
 4 - secondary on
 5 - secondary off
 6 - toggle main independent throttle
+updated to overcome action group misunderstanding -
+1 - toggle main
+2 - toggle hover
+3 - toggle secondary
+4 - toggle main secondary throttle

 **ZZ-32 "Papa"**
-november modified for use on eve with large boosters/parachutes/vtol removed
+cheatbird like november modified for use on eve with large boosters/parachutes/vtol removed
 probably good for tylo operations also
 could be used to leave the solar system easily especially with a large booster